Why I'm building Skin in the Game

 We brought 11 real men into a room, handed them a phone, and asked them to call a mate and tell them they love them.
 No script.
 No retakes.
 Just real men saying real words.

 The reactions were priceless.
-Some awkward, others funny, it was pretty emotional. and healing at the same time.
+Some awkward, others funny, to be honest it was a pretty emotional day of filming - and healing at the same time.

-The campaign went further than I expected.
-Over a million views across platforms. hundreds of messages.
-You can watch the video below
+The campaign went further than I expected, we gained over a million views across platforms, and received hundreds of messages.
+(You can watch the video below.)

-First came the men.
-Guys reaching out saying they were having a hard time.
-Real stories, men who had picked up the phone after watching the film and ended up having the most honest conversation they’d had in years with a friend.
-Some said it turned into a mini breakdown they didn’t know they needed.
-Others just said thank you.
-Some men just messaged and we had a chat - about life, about love about how hard it can be
+I knew there was a problem, but I wasn’t prepared for how many men reached out to me saying they were having a hard time.
+Some even shared moving stories, of how they picked up the phone after watching the video and ended up having the most honest conversation they’d had in years with a friend.
+Some said it tumbled them into a mini breakdown they didn’t know they needed.
+Before I knew it my LinkedIn DMs were busy with chats about life, about love, about how hard it can all be.

 Mothers worried about their sons.
 Partners worried about their husbands.
-Sisters watching the men they love carry something heavy and silently.
-Message after message saying some version of the same thing:
+Sisters who’ve identified their brothers silently carrying something heavy..
+Most said the same thing:

 “I’ve been trying to get him to talk for years.
 I didn’t know it was this hard.”